saremeskandary/unite-DeFi/contracts/ton/docs/PHASE_3_IMPLEMENTATION_SUMMARY.md

 ## 📋 **Executive Summary**

-Phase 3 of the TonFusion TON EVM Integration project has been successfully completed, implementing comprehensive security audit, gas optimization, error handling improvements, and documentation updates.
-All major security vulnerabilities have been addressed, and the protocol now demonstrates excellent security practices.
+Phase 3 of the TonFusion TON EVM Integration project is currently in progress, implementing security audit, gas optimization, error handling improvements, and documentation updates.
+The implementation is ongoing with some security features still being developed.

-**Implementation Date**: December 2024
+**Implementation Date**: August 2024
 **Phase**: 3 - Validation & Security
-**Status**: ✅ COMPLETED
+**Status**: 🔄 IN PROGRESS

 ## 🛡️ **Security Audit Implementation**